Coroner identifies 21-year-old killed in weekend shooting in Baker

 BAKER — A 21-year-old died in a shooting in Baker over the weekend, the East Baton Rouge Parish Coroner's Office said.

-Javon Quatreving died in the Saturday morning shooting near the intersection of Chemin Drive and Groom Road in Baker.
+Javon Quatrevingt died in the Saturday morning shooting near the intersection of Chemin Drive and Groom Road in Baker.

 The shooting is still under investigation.